Ovw-lang/Proxmox-HomeAsssistant-installation/README.md

 Go to Updates and make sure that all newest updates is installed.
 Reboot after installation is completed.

 <a name="ha"></a>
-## Deploy Home Assistant OS (official) with a script
+## Deploy (Supported) Home Assistant OS with a simple script

-I'm using the script from whiskerz007.
-Before using this script, check his github page for the newest version: ```https://github.com/whiskerz007/proxmox_hassos_install```
+*I'm using the script from whiskerz007.
+Before using this script, check his github page for the newest version: `https://github.com/whiskerz007/proxmox_hassos_install`*

 ### New Proxmox VM with Home Assistant